Lussskki/Discord-Bot/Readme.md

 ### **Contributing**

-Contributions are welcome!
-Fork the repository, make changes, and create a pull request.
+Contributions are welcome!If you like my project fork the repository, make changes, and create a pull request.

 ### **Notes**
 - **This is a WIP project, so the codebase may change frequently.**
 - **Ensure you have the necessary permissions to test the bot on a Discord server.**
 - **Feel free to copy and paste this into your `README.md`**
+- **It's my personal project for learn more and more, experience myself with more knowledge**